 Sign in with an Atlassian account that has access to the Jira site you want to integrate.

-Authorize the requested scopes.
+Authorize the requested scopes (listed below).

 Select the projects to track.
 Less is more — start with active projects only.